This article has links to products and services we love, which we may make commission from.

 10. Buy Cakes at Bus Stop Bakes

-Pick up some fresh cakes and scones at the pop-up Bus Stop Bakes on the road out of Calgary Bay.
+You can pick up fresh cakes and scones at the pop-up Bus Stop Bakes on the road out of Calgary Bay.

 11. Enjoy the Ride Between Calgary Bay and Tobermory